 Overall - 3/10

-The only reason I think I even went as high as a 3.5 is because I think I paid about $8 for the whole series.
-It just lacks in the action and political aspects of the series, and the story line was below subpar.
+The only reason I think I even went as high as a 3 is because I paid about $8 for the whole series.
+It just lacks in the action, and the political aspects of the series, along with the story line, was subpar.
 Of all my Anime I'd say it falls way towards the bottom along with Risky Safety and Abenobashi.

 Yugo the Negotiator has a pretty simple premise, hell it's right there in the title.
 Yugo takes on various dangerous jobs where he need to mediate conflicts using all of his negotiation skills.
 However, the way the two arcs unfold are anything but simple as Yugo has to navigate through the tangled web of motivations of the parties involved in the negotiation which makes each arc more complex and interesting to watch as they unfold.